Thomas Robert McInnes

 Thomas Robert McInnes or (Gaelic) Tòmas Raibeart Mac Aonghais (5 November 1840 - 15 March 1904) was a Canadian physician, Member of Parliament, Senator, and the sixth Lieutenant Governor of British Columbia.

 He was the father of the poet Tom MacInnes.

-Life
+Background

 McInnes was born in Lake Ainslie, Nova Scotia, to Scottish immigrant parents.
 He studied in the US, at Harvard University and elsewhere, earning a medical degree from Rush Medical College.
-McInnes served in the Union Army during the American Civil War before returning to Canada.
+McInnes served as a surgeon in the Confederate States Army during the American Civil War before returning to Canada.
 He initially settled in Dresden, Ontario, but relocated to New Westminster, British Columbia, in 1874.
 McInnes established himself as a physician and surgeon, attached to the Royal Columbian Hospital and also served as a coroner.
 In July, 1878 he was appointed as superintendent of the provincial Lunatic Asylum.

 Political career

 McInnes became mayor of New Westminster in 1877.
 He was acclaimed as an independent candidate in a federal by-election, 25 March 1878.
 His victory was confirmed in the general election which followed later in the year.
 McInnes resigned his Commons seat 12 December 1881 and was appointed to the Senate by Prime Minister Macdonald twelve days later.
 He resigned his Senate seat in 1897 upon his appointment as Lieutenant Governor of British Columbia.